 A SELECT statement enclosed in parentheses may appear as a scalar quantity.
 A SELECT used as a scalar quantity must return a result set with a single column.
 The result of the expression is the value of the only column in the first row returned by the SELECT statement.
 If the SELECT yields more than one result row, all rows after the first are ignored.
 If the SELECT yields no rows, then the value of the expression is NULL.
 The LIMIT of a scalar subquery is always 1.
 Any other LIMIT value given in the SQL text is ignored.

 A column name can be any of the names defined in the CREATE TABLE statement or one of the following special identifiers: "ROWID", "OID", or "_ROWID_".
-These special identifiers all describe the unique integer key (the rowid) associated with every row of every table.
+The three special identifiers describe the unique integer key (the rowid) associated with every row of every table and so are not available on WITHOUT ROWID tables.
 The special identifiers only refer to the row key if the CREATE TABLE statement does not define a real column with the same name.
 The rowid can be used anywhere a regular column can be used.

 A SELECT statement used as either a scalar subquery or as the right-hand operand of an IN, NOT IN or EXISTS expression may contain references to columns in the outer query.
 Such a subquery is known as a correlated subquery.
 A correlated subquery is reevaluated each time its result is required.
 An uncorrelated subquery is evaluated only once and the result reused as necessary.